What’s New For Developers

 Quick note for Administrators: Marketplace packages are now stored in “packages/” instead of “nxserver/data/packages”.

 The latest version of Nuxeo Platform is available now.
-Download it from nuxeo.com, or check out the release notes first.
+Download Nuxeo Platform, or check out the release notes first.
 You can review all Fast Tracks for 5.9.x on Nuxeo.com.
 Want to know what’s coming in the next Fast Track?
 Check out the roadmap.